nikpl7777/drafter-highlevel-tech-overiview/README.md

 #### Questionnaire Config

 It is probably going to be a key entity of the system.
 The model of this entity affects many services.
-The general idea of this model is keeping collection UI components with some additional config.
+The general idea of this model is keeping collection of Data Input Components with their config.

 It can be represented as the following JSON object: